-If you are new to making bias strips for the binding and ties I found this post that will further explain how to cut the fabric.
+If you are new to making bias strips for the binding and ties, I found this post to explain further how to cut the fabric.

-After sewing the short sides of the mask turn right side out and press the seams.
+After sewing the short sides of the mask, turn the right side out and press the seams.

-This mask design is comfortable to wear but it needs an opening for a removable filter to improve the filtration and it could use another layer of fabric otherwise I like this design.
+This mask design is comfortable to wear, but it needs an opening for a removable filter to improve the filtration.
+It could use another layer of fabric; otherwise, I like this design.

 Cricut Face Mask Pattern (SVG files)

-They turned out perfect and the mask fits the best and they also have a pocket that you can insert a filter (you can use coffee filters) too, therefore, this is our favorite face mask pattern.
-Please note that this mask can be used in health care situations with an N95 mask in filter pocket, but be advised to seek more information on this from your health care facility.
+They turned out perfect, and the mask fits the best; and they also have a pocket that you can insert a filter (you can use coffee filters) too; therefore, this is our favorite face mask pattern.
+Please note that this mask can be used in health care situations with an N95 mask in the filter pocket, but be advised to seek more information from your health care facility.

 Sew a Simple Face Mask with Hair Ties

-I found this beginner sewing pattern for a face mask on the CDC website, therefore I wanted to sew one too so I could share how I did it and then try it on to make a comparison to the others we have made.
+I found this beginner sewing pattern for a face mask on the CDC website; therefore, I wanted to sew one too so I could share how I did it and then try it on to compare the others we have made.

-That is it and this mask is ready to wear.
-However, in the final analysis, we did not think this mask fit well and it pulled on our ears.
-It has not nose clip and the shape and design are not conforming to the shape of a face.
-To sum it up this design is least comfortable and it would be difficult to modify to add a filter or another layer of fabric.
+That is it, and this mask is ready to wear.
+However, in the final analysis, we did not think this mask fit well, and it pulled on our ears.
+In addition, it has not nose clip, and the shape and design are not conforming to the shape of a face.
+This design is the least comfortable to sum it up, and it would be difficult to modify to add a filter or another layer of fabric.